This takes me back to my childhood and my frequent visits to the grandparent’s village, the colourful doors were such a feature of each house.

 Types Of Doors

-What mentioned above is a general or generic basic understanding of doors.
+What is mentioned above is a general or generic basic understanding of doors.
 How do you select your doors?
 Let’s assume that you are selecting doors for an office building.

 Your door type may be or most likely entrance door, which may be a revolving glazed door, you come inside and you might have a glazed door for a seamless flow between one space to another.
-The toilet will have a commercial board flush door and your sever room might have an access metal door.
+The toilet will have a commercial board flush door and your server room might have an access metal door.
 A glazed sliding door might lead you to an external balcony.
 And very importantly, you will have a fire door for fire exits.
 Just to name a few for better understanding.

 Door Hardware